ese5160/final-project-a07g-a14g-t13-dreamcatcher/A07G_README.md

    A **microSD card module** shall be used for local data logging to overcome the SAMD21's 256KB memory limitation.
 The module shall store sensor data, including soil moisture, temperature, humidity, light intensity, NPK levels, and GPS coordinates, with timestamps.
 It shall interface with the SAMW25 microcontroller via SPI, supporting storage capacities of up to 32GB to ensure long-term data storage.

 - **HRS 11**:
-   A **Motor controlled puppet** shall be used for animal/birds deterrent, this motor will be activated by ultrasonic motion sensor when any movement is detected within the range of 50 centimeter, we will control the motor using PWM.
+   A **Motor controlled puppet** shall be used for animal/bird deterrent, this motor will be activated by a PIR based Motion sensorr when any movement is detected within the range of 50 centimeters, the motor shall be controled by using PWM.

 - **HRS 12**:
    A power and A Wi-Fi LED shall be included in the system.
 When system is **ON** the power LED will glow and when our system have a stable connection over Wi-Fi, Wi-Fi LED will be **ON** showing the status of the system.